 Stop breastfeeding to sleep

 Feed baby in a dimly lit room at bedtime using a bedside lamp to observe the eyes and breathing.
-Doing a story, breast feed, story can separate feeding and sleeping.
-Put baby into their sleep suit/sleeping bag after their breast feed.
+Doing a story, breastfeed, a story can separate feeding and sleeping.
+Put baby into their sleep suit/sleeping bag after their breastfeed.
 You want your baby to be awake on going down to sleep and this will help.

 During the night

-It doesn’t matter so much whether baby is going down awake or asleep after feeds in the middle of the night.
-As I mentioned before it’s the bedtime feed and day feeds where baby must go down awake for all naps.
+It doesn’t matter so much whether the baby is going down awake or asleep after feeds in the middle of the night.
+As I mentioned before it’s the bedtime feed and day feeds where the baby must go down fully awake for all naps.